kshedden/case_studies/methods/writing-tips.md

 - Your memo should be structured around a narrative that is driven by your research aim, hypotheses, and findings.
 Methods, plots, and raw results should follow and support the narrative rather than the other way around.
-  Concretely, this means that your memo should not read like "First we did X, then we did Y, then we did Z...", or "Figure 1 shows, Figure 2 shows, Figure 3 shows...".
+  Your memo should not read like a recipe or diary, e.g. "First we did X, then we did Y, then we did Z...", or "Figure 1 shows, Figure 2 shows, Figure 3 shows...".

 - Most memos will include a brief introductory paragraph containing an explicit statement of the research aim along with essential background